angular/angular-ja/aio-ja/content/guide/router.en.md

 Open the `AppRoutingModule` and add a new `admin` route to its `appRoutes` array.

-Give it a `loadChildren` property instead of a `children` property, set to the address of the `AdminModule`.
+Give it a `loadChildren` property instead of a `children` property.
+The `loadChildren` property takes a function that returns a promise using the browser's built-in syntax for lazy loading code using dynamic imports `import('...')`.
-The address is the `AdminModule` file location (relative to the app root), followed by a `#` separator, followed by the name of the exported module class, `AdminModule`.
+The path is the location of the `AdminModule` (relative to the app root).
+After the code is requested and loaded, the `Promise` resolves an object that contains the `NgModule`, in this case the `AdminModule`.

 <code-example path="router/src/app/app-routing.module.5.ts" region="admin-1" header="app-routing.module.ts (load children)">